 Check out our guide to remap the Bixby button to bring up Google Assistant on your Galaxy Note 9 quickly.

 As a Google-backed operating system, pure Android is loaded with apps developed by the tech giant.
 Samsung, like many other OEM, replaces many of the default Google-developed apps, hoping to gain access to a sizable portion of data and to lock individuals into their ecosystem.
 However, to truly "return to stock," we need to switch to these apps back to default, many of which aren't even installed on the device.

 For a true Pixel-like experience, download the following apps onto your Note 9:

 Once you've installed the apps, you'll need to make each one the default app for its functionality.
 Open Settings and choose "Apps."
 In the upper-right corner of your screen, select the three vertical dots and choose "Default apps" from the sub-menu.
 On the next page, go through each app and switch them to the stock Android default options:

 Finally, one of the most important steps is to remove all the bloatware installed by Samsung.
 Stock Android doesn't include the duplicate apps that Samsung includes, so you'll probably want to clean them all up.
 While you can always use ADB commands, with Samsung devices, there is a much easier way.
 Check our guide using the link below for how to remove all the bloatware on your Galaxy Note 9.

 The Galaxy Note 9 is an excellent phone, easily topping our list of the best phones for watching videos.
 However, Samsung Experience turns off a lot of users who prefer a simpler UI.
-With these five steps, you'll bring the overall look closer to stock Android and finally enjoy the beauty and top-tier specs of your Galaxy Note 9 with a software experience more in line with your preference.
+With these five steps, we were able to bring a Galaxy Note 9 from Verizon to stock Android and finally enjoy the beauty and top-tier specs of your Galaxy Note 9 with a software experience more in line with your preference.